Aliases for ACTG1 Gene

 GeneCards Summary for ACTG1 Gene

 ACTG1 (Actin Gamma 1) is a Protein Coding gene.
-Diseases associated with ACTG1 include baraitser-winter syndrome 2 and dfna20/26 nonsyndromic hearing loss and deafness.
-Among its related pathways are Ras signaling pathway and Proteoglycans in cancer.
-GO annotations related to this gene include identical protein binding and structural constituent of cytoskeleton.
+Diseases associated with ACTG1 include Deafness, Autosomal Dominant 20 and Baraitser-Winter Syndrome 2.
+Among its related pathways are G-Beta Gamma Signaling and Apoptosis Modulation and Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and structural constituent of cytoskeleton.
 An important paralog of this gene is ACTB.